thomas-crane/nrelay/docs/creating-plugins.md

 // [MyPlugin] Player name: Eendi
 //
 ```
-The severity level can be provided as a third argument to change the color of the message.
+The log level can be provided as a third argument to change the color of the message.
 ```
    Info = Dark gray
 Message = White